Dateline Diamonds

 The film

-is supposedly about Radio London, and not a fictitious pirate – it mentions the station by name, and uses footage taken aboard the Galaxy.
-However, there is little in it to represent the station we all know and loved.
+is supposedly about Radio London, and not a fictitious pirate – it mentions the station by name, and incorporates footage taken aboard the Galaxy.
+However, there is little in it to represent the station we all knew and loved.
 The place where the Chantelles are seen performing in their matching trouser suits is merely a fantasy offshore radio studio created at Pinewood film studios at Denham.
 It's huge, roomy and nothing like the cramped conditions on the ships.
-When characters turn on their trannies, the sound that comes out bears no resemblance to Big L or any of the other offshore stations.
-It might have seemed more realistic had Kenny Everett been given the 'DJ Drew Meredith' part.
+When land-based characters turn on their trannies, the sound that comes out bears no resemblance to Big L or any of the other offshore stations.
+The movie might have seemed more realistic had Kenny Everett been given the 'DJ Drew Meredith' part, instead of a cameo, playing himself.

-The performances in the final sequence, by Ray Anton and Pro Forma, Mark Richardson and The Small Faces were, however, shot during a genuine Radio London night at the Rank Ballroom in Watford.
+The performances in the final sequence, by Rey Anton and Pro Form(a), Mark Richardson and The Small Faces were, however, shot during a genuine Radio London Night at the Rank Ballroom in Watford.

 Kenny Everett greets Kiki Dee.
 To the right of the photo, The Chantelles sport trouser suits with matching hats and hair, in triplicate.
-Beside them is Phillip Birch; next to Kiki is Earl Richmond
+Beside them is Phillip Birch; behind Kiki is Earl Richmond

 John Sales points out: Ship's steward Mitch Philistin also appears in the "greetings" section when they all arrive on-board the Galaxy.
 He is clearly seen, wearing a steward's uniform, walking down the steps to the main deck.
 The DVD reference for this is "The Exchange", and the time is 28 mins 34 secs".